 The Parkersburg site has six boundary monuments and one concrete survey monument.
 Boundary monuments BM-1, BM-2, BM-5, and BM-6 were located during the site inspection.
-Boundary monuments BM-3 and BM-4 (identified as missing in 2017) are scheduled to be replaced in 2020.
+Boundary monuments BM-3 and BM-4 (identified as missing in 2017) are scheduled to be replaced in 2021.
 To help reduce costs, the replacements are being coordinated with survey work scheduled at nearby Pennsylvania sites for which a surveying crew will already be mobilized.
-The top of the concrete survey monument appears to be missing.
-Replacement of the top is not deemed necessary.
+Inspectors did not hike over to view the concrete survey monument this year.
+It was noted in 2019 that the top of the concrete survey monument appears to be missing and that replacement of the top is not deemed necessary.